arxious/astrovector/README.md

 This is an image of FlightRadar24's map scroll system.
 While my ultimate goal is to achieve something like this, it's something I'll work on integrating if I have time at the end of the project, I don't want it to get too technically complex yet.

+# Starting point
 I first think starting off with a Fixed 2D World Map is a realistic starting point for this demonstration I will use an equirectangular world map
 <img width="1280" height="640" alt="blue_marble" src="https://github.com/user-attachments/assets/4b8617ab-7f6d-404f-b573-bbc74b9a558c"/>
+The dimensions of this map are 1280x640, the same dimensions I plan to make my window size during implementation.

 ## Technical Stack
 Tech Stack Used: